 Among the plantations, you’ll find several impressive Vietnam War sites: the Khe Sanh army base, the famous Ho Chi Minh Trail, the sprawling Truong Son cemetery, the Hien Luong bridge over the Ben Hai River, and of course the Vinh Moc tunnels, an impressive three-storey underground network where people lived during bombardments.
 At most of the sights in the DMZ there is little or no English information available.

-You can explore the Vietnam DMZ during a three-day Easy Rider DMZ Tour from Phong Nha, ending in Hoi An.
+You can explore the Vietnam DMZ during a three-day Easy Rider DMZ Tour from Phong Nha to Hoi An.
+Or opt for a two-day Easy Rider tour from Phong Nha to Hue.
 Easy Riders are local guides on motobikes, you can pillion or drive yourself if you possess a valid license.
 Rather drive in the opposite direction?
-Start your three-day Easy Rider DMZ Tour from Hoi An and finish in Phong Nha.
-During all DMZ Tours you will also ride on two famous roads, the Hai Van Pass and the Ho Chi Minh Trail.
+Start your two-day Easy Rider DMZ Tour from Hue or three-day Easy Rider DMZ Tour from Hoi An and finish in Phong Nha.
+During DMZ Tours to and from Hoi An you will also ride on two famous roads, the Hai Van Pass and the Ho Chi Minh Trail.